magnusvk/counter_culture/README.md

 counter_culture currently does *not* support polymorphic associations.
 Check [this issue](https://github.com/bestvendor/counter_culture/issues/4) for progress and alternatives.

+## A note on testing

+counter_culture will not update counters in your automated tests *if* you use transactional fixtures.
+That's because transactional fixtures roll back all your database transactions and they are never committed.
+But counter_culture will only update its counters in the ```after_commit``` callback, which in this case will never run.

+counter_culture itself has extensive automated tests so there should not be a need to test counter caches in your own tests.
+I therefore recommend removing any checks of counter caches as that will avoid this issue.
+If that is not an option for you, you will have to turn off transactional fixtures and use something like [database_cleaner](https://github.com/bmabey/database_cleaner) instead to clean your database between tests.

 ## Contributing to counter_culture

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.